BrandonHe/sdl_android_guides/docs/Hello Sdl Android/index.md

 ### Troubleshooting

-Sometimes things dont always go as planned, and so this section exists.
+Sometimes things don't always go as planned, and so this section exists.
 If your app compiles and does NOT show up on the HMI, there are a few things to check out.

 #### TCP

 1. Make sure that you have changed the IP in ```SdlService.java``` to match the machine running Sdl Core.
 Being on the same network is also important.
 2. If you are sure that the IP is correct and it is still not showing up, make sure the Build Flavor that is running is ```tcpDebug```.
-3. If the two above dont work, make sure there is no firewall blocking the incoming port 12345 on the machine or VM running SDL Core.
+3. If the two above dont work, make sure there is no firewall blocking the incoming port ```12345``` on the machine or VM running SDL Core.
 In the same breath, make sure your firewall allows that outgoing port.

 #### Bluetooth